MCU Connection Guide

 Step 7: Verify All MCU Connections

-After adding the tool boards and restarting Klipper, re-verify the connection status of all MCUs:
+After adding the toolboard and restarting Klipper, you need to re-verify the connection status of all MCUs:

 Systemin the left menu. - View MCU Information: Under

-Mcu Information, confirm that all MCUs are correctly recognized. - Verify Each MCU Status: Ensure both the main MCU and tool boards show as connected.
+Mcu Information, confirm that all MCUs are correctly recognized. - Check Each MCU's Status: Ensure both the main MCU and toolboard(s) show as connected.

-- Each MCU's connection status should show as "Connected".
+- The connection status for each MCU should be "Connected".

-- If any MCU does not appear or fails to connect, check its configuration and physical connections.
+- If an MCU is not displayed or fails to connect, check its configuration and physical connection.

 Step 8: Check Firmware Version

-After connecting all MCUs, verify firmware version compatibility:
+After all MCU connections are established, you need to verify firmware version compatibility:

-Systemin the left menu. - View Version Information: Under
+Systemin the left menu. - View Version Information: Find the

-- Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the host Klipper version.
+- Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the host's Klipper version.

-- Fly-FAST System: FAST system firmware versions are aligned with the system version.
-The compiled Klipper firmware also matches the system version.
+- Fly-FAST System: The FAST system's firmware version is consistent with the system version.
+The compiled Klipper firmware matches the system version.

-- Consequences of Version Mismatch: Different firmware versions may cause functional issues, communication failures, or system instability.
+- Consequences of Version Mismatch: Different firmware versions may cause functional abnormalities, communication failures, or system instability.

 Verification Points: